 The affidavit says the woman told officers after he was finished, Martin locked her in a closet.
 She told investigators she tried to calm him down saying they could get back together, and that after that, Martin let her out of the closet but forced her to stay in the bedroom.
 He then left, according to the alleged victim's account in the affidavit, and she was able to contact her mother on Facetime, and her mother proceeded to call 911.

-When Martin learned the police had been called, the affidavit says the woman told investigators he threatened to kill himself, picking up her firearm off of a nightstand, then get a bullet, but got scared and put the bullet back up.
+When Martin learned the police had been called, the affidavit says the woman told investigators he threatened to kill himself, picking up her firearm off of a nightstand, then got a bullet, but got scared and put the bullet away.

 At that point, police arrived on the scene.